MDBossss/alisa/README.md

 ## Windows EXE Build (GitHub Actions)

 A GitHub Actions workflow is set up to build a standalone Windows executable (`.exe`) from the Python code using PyInstaller.
-To build the EXE, trigger the workflow manually from the GitHub Actions tab.
-The resulting EXE can be downloaded from the workflow run's "Artifacts" section on GitHub.
+To build and release the EXE, trigger the workflow manually from the GitHub Actions tab.
+This will create a new version release under the Releases tab, where you can download the EXE and the soruce code needed for the extension.

 ---